terminal42/contao-changelanguage/docs/01-installation.md

 ### Install from Extension Repository (in Contao 3.5)

-ChangeLanguage v3 can also be installed from the old Contao Extension Repository.
+ChangeLanguage v3 can also be installed from the Contao Extension Repository.
 Follow the Contao manual on [how to install extensions][2].